Tommie Smith: 1968 Summer Olympics

 IOC president Avery Brundage deemed it to be a domestic political statement unfit for the apolitical, international forum the Olympic Games were intended to be.
 In response to their actions, he ordered Smith and Carlos suspended from the US team and banned from the Olympic Village.
 When the US Olympic Committee refused, Brundage threatened to ban the entire US track team.
 This threat led to the expulsion of the two athletes from the Games.

-A spokesman for the IOC said Smith and Carlos's actions were "a deliberate and violent breach of the fundamental principles of the Olympic spirit."
+A spokesman for the IOC called Smith and Carlos's actions "a deliberate and violent breach of the fundamental principles of the Olympic spirit."
 Brundage, who was president of the United States Olympic Committee in 1936, had made no objections against Nazi salutes during the Berlin Olympics.
-He argued that the Nazi salute, being a national salute at the time, was acceptable in a competition of nations, while the athletes' salute was not of a nation and therefore unacceptable.
+He argued that the Nazi salute, being a German national salute at the time, was acceptable in a competition of nations, while the athletes' salute was not of a nation and therefore unacceptable.

 Smith and Carlos faced consequences for challenging white authority in the U.S. Ralph Boston, a black U.S. long jumper at the 1968 games, stated: "The rest of the world didn't seem to find it such a derogatory thing.
 They thought it was very positive.
 Only America thought it was bad."
 The men's gesture had lingering effects for all three athletes, the most serious of which were death threats against Smith, Carlos and their families.
 Following their suspension by the IOC, they faced economic hardship.
+Silver medalist Norman's career suffered greatly in his native Australia as "he returned home […] a pariah, suffering unofficial sanction and ridicule as the Black Power salute's forgotten man.
+He never ran in the Olympics again."

 Smith stated in later years that "We were concerned about the lack of black assistant coaches.
 About how Muhammad Ali got stripped of his title.
 About the lack of access to good housing and our kids not being able to attend the top colleges."